jcomack/yoast-acf-analysis-development/README.md

 ## Installation

-All you need to do is add this section to the `site` section of your `vvv-config.yml`
+All you need to do is add this section to the `sites` section of your `vvv-custom.yml`

     yoast-acf-analysis-development:
         repo: https://github.com/kraftner/yoast-acf-analysis-development.git
         hosts:
-            - yoast-acf-analysis.vvv.dev
+            - yoast-acf.dev

+**Note that you can change `yoast-acf.dev` to any other name, if that's what you prefer.**

 If you do not want to provision the default sites that come with VVV make sure to *only* have this in the `site` section.

 For more details on configuring VVV please consult the [VVV documentation](https://varyingvagrantvagrants.org/docs/en-US/vvv-config/).

+Reprovision your VVV by running `vagrant provision`.
+After this, ensure you run `composer install` and `yarn install` (or `npm install`) in the plugin folder before proceeding.

 ## Tests